Scroll Top

 The EAC accreditation process

-Each new CPD event submitted is assessed for accreditation by a panel.
-The panel normally comprises of three people: Guillaume Pablo (EAC Educational Development Director) and two subject area specialists (where two subject area specialists are unavailable, an academic/ researcher is recruited to be the third person).
+Each new CPD seminar/ event submitted is usually assessed for accreditation by a panel.
+The panel normally comprises of three people: Guillaume Pablo (EAC Educational Development Lead) and two subject area specialists as required (where two subject area specialists are unavailable, an academic/ researcher is recruited to be the third person).
 Normally, subject area specialists are recruited from the EAC Special Interest Group membership.

-Each panel member will assess the CPD event according to the criteria for the awarding of CPD hours by the EAC.
-Each subject area specialist assesses the CPD event independently and submits an accreditation decision (to award CPD hours or not), as well as feedback to the EAC Educational Development Director.
+The CPD event is assessed according to the criteria for the awarding of CPD hours by the EAC.
+Where required, ach subject area specialist assesses the CPD event independently and submits an accreditation decision (to award CPD hours or not), as well as feedback to the EAC Educational Development Lead.
 The majority accreditation decision is the final panel outcome.

 It is possible that partial hours may be awarded to events, particularly conferences, where some sessions do not meet the criteria for the awarding of CPD hours by the EAC.

-Events which have been through the panel process and are being re-run:
+Seminars/ Events which have previously been through the panel process and are being re-run:

 Following the awarding of CPD hours by the EAC: